 The Equilateral Triangle.
 Unlike the square shape, which has four corners, the equilateral triangle has three.
 Similar to the regular shaped square, this triangle has

 The Circle.
-A circle’s drawing is probably the shapes that most beginners find challenging to draw freehand.
+A circle drawing is probably the shape that most beginners find challenging to draw freehand.
 To form a circle, all you need is a pencil and a sheet of paper.

 The simplest and easiest method I world recommend is to draw a continuous fluid line.
 Ensure that the draw from the arm and elbow will make the process of drawing a circle much more relaxed.

-A circle can also be drawn more precisely using a standard compass or drawing around a circular object placed onto the paper.
+A circle can also be drawn more precisely using a standard compass or drawing around a circular object placed on the paper.